kubecost/docs/integrations/postgres-integration.md

 Note, that multiple inserts into the database per day will not create duplicate data.
 All queries to the database are keyed on a unique `name`, `windowStart`, and `windowEnd`.
 If a key already exists in the database, we update the entry with the new data.

-You can also specify a k8s secret containing the database credentials via `databaseSecretName`.
-Below is an example of what the k8s secret should look like.
+You can also specify a Kubernetes secret containing the database credentials via `databaseSecretName`.
+Below is an example of what the secret should look like.

 <details>
 <summary> Example k8s secret </summary>